Click for possible route/stop changes on the day of your tour.

 Offers some of the best views of all of Washington DC.
 With spectacular vistas along the Potomac River, this open park is a great spot for whimsical wandering, picnics, bike rides and skating adventures.

 Just 16 miles outside the city, Mount Vernon is the place where George Washington lived for more than four decades.
-Today, visitors can roam the mansion, see Washington’s Tomb and walk the grounds of his expansive plantation.
+Today, visitors can tour the first floor of the mansion, see Washington’s Tomb and walk the grounds of his expansive plantation.
 The mansion, built in 1735 by George Washington’s father, was originally a one and a half story farmhouse.
 But throughout his lifetime, George expanded and enhanced the home, and today it is three stories and 11,028 square feet, ten times the size of the average home in colonial Virginia.
-The estate also includes a working blacksmith shop and the Pioneer Farm, a 4-acre demonstration farm where you can see a reconstructed slave cabin and more.
+The estate also includes museum exhibits, a working blacksmith shop, a 4-acre demonstration farm and more.
 A fascinating look at the life of our first president, Mount Vernon makes for an unforgettable day trip while visiting our nation’s capital.

 Dates back to the 18th and 19th centuries.
 This open historical spot is a great place to meet up with friends, host family picnics, take a bike ride, spend hours fishing or taking in the beautiful scenery.